-- Kilate Community School (Scottish NGO operating near Kampala, Uganda)
+- Kilate Community School (Scottish NGO operating near Kampala, Uganda),

-- Navajo Santa
+- Navajo Santa, and

 One of things I enjoy doing when traveling is constructing playground equipment at rural underfunded schools.

-I would describe myself as an introverted agnostic Mormon with anarcho-transhumanist and environmental tendencies working as a water engineer for the Federal government.
-But Mormonism and the agency I work for are very top-down organizations, and I’m a strong believer in the possibilities of change coming from lower down in an organization.
-Is this frustrating, sure.
-But in my case, the situation has been workable.
-I continue to see a bright future for leaderless organizations.
+I would describe myself as an introverted agnostic Mormon with anarcho-transhumanist and environmental tendencies who worked for 35 years as a water engineer for the Federal government.
+But Mormonism and the agency I work for are very top-down organizations.
+Was this frustrating for me, sure.
+But in my case, the situation has been more than workable.